hazelcast/hazelcast-reference-manual/src/NearCache.md

 	* `JCache`: Its default value is `10000`.
 - `cache-local-entries`: Specifies whether the local entries will be cached.
 It can be useful when in-memory format for Near Cache is different from that of the map.
 By default, it is disabled.
 Is just available on Hazelcast members, not on Hazelcast clients (which have no local entries).
 - `local-update-policy`: Specifies the update policy of the local Near Cache.
 It is available on JCache clients.
 Available values are as follows:
-   - `INVALIDATE`: Removes the near cache entry on mutation.
-After the mutative call to the member completes but before the operation returns to the caller, the near cache entry is removed.
+   - `INVALIDATE`: Removes the Near Cache entry on mutation.
+After the mutative call to the member completes but before the operation returns to the caller, the Near Cache entry is removed.
 Until the mutative operation completes, the readers still continue to read the old value.
-But as soon as the update completes the near cache entry is removed.
-Any threads reading the key after this point will have a near cache miss and call through to the member, obtaining the new entry.
+But as soon as the update completes the Near Cache entry is removed.
+Any threads reading the key after this point will have a Near Cache miss and call through to the member, obtaining the new entry.
 This setting provides read-your-writes consistency.
 This is the default setting.
-   - `CACHE_ON_UPDATE`: Updates the near cache entry on mutation.
-After the mutative call to the member completes but before the put returns to the caller, the near cache entry is updated.
+   - `CACHE_ON_UPDATE`: Updates the Near Cache entry on mutation.
+After the mutative call to the member completes but before the put returns to the caller, the Near Cache entry is updated.
 So a remove will remove it and one of the put methods will update it to the new value.
-Until the update/remove operation completes, the entry's old value can still be read from the near cache.
-But before the call completes the near cache entry is updated.
+Until the update/remove operation completes, the entry's old value can still be read from the Near Cache.
+But before the call completes the Near Cache entry is updated.
 Any threads reading the key after this point will read the new entry.
-If the mutative operation was a remove, the key will no longer exist in the cache, both the near cache and the original copy in the member.
-The member will initiate an invalidate event to any other near caches, however the caller near cache is not invalidated as it already has the new value.
+If the mutative operation was a remove, the key will no longer exist in the cache, both the Near Cache and the original copy in the member.
+The member will initiate an invalidate event to any other Near Caches, however the caller Near Cache is not invalidated as it already has the new value.
 This setting also provides read-your-writes consistency.
 - `preloader`: Specifies if the Near Cache should store and pre-load its keys for a faster re-population after a Hazelcast client restart.
 Is just available on IMap and JCache clients.
 It has the following attributes:
   - `enabled`: Specifies whether the preloader for this Near Cache is enabled or not, `true` or `false`.
   - `directory`: Specifies the parent directory for the preloader of this Near Cache.
 The filenames for the preloader storage will be generated from the Near Cache name.
 You can additionally specify the parent directory to have multiple clients on the same machine with the same Near Cache names.